Zum Inhalt springen

 The head of the department responsible for telemedia at the Hamburg Commissioner for Data Protection and Freedom of Information, Ulrich Kühn, clarified this on request:

-“There must be a visual and conceptual equivalence of the button for consent and the waiver of consent; this concerns both the findability/recognizability of both variants and the associated effort.
+“There must be a visual and conceptual equivalence of the button for consent and the waiver of consent; this concerns both the findability/identifiability of both variants and the associated effort.
 We derive this from the legal concept of equivalence of consent and withdrawal in Art.
 7 para.
 3 sentence 4 GDPR.
 The evaluation criteria are, for example, color scheme, font (bold), font size, recognizability as a button or arrangement.”

 (Source: Excerpt from an email from Head of Unit Ulrich Kühn dated March 19, 2021)